-All disclosable interests, both for my Deputy and I, are made available to the public and can be found here.
-Were any conflict of interest or potential for conflict arise, I am committed to declaring it at the earliest opportunity and taking action to resolve it.
+All disclosable interests, both for my Deputy and me, are made available to the public and can be found here.
+Should any conflict of interest or potential for conflict arise, I am committed to declaring it at the earliest opportunity and taking action to resolve it.

 Holders of public office should exhibit these principles in their own behaviour.
 They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs.

-I have ensured that details of remuneration for the Chief Constable, I, my Deputy and members of my senior team are publicly available here.
+I have ensured that details of my remuneration and that of the Chief Constable, my Deputy and members of my senior team are publicly available here.

 I am committed to the honest and accurate recording of crime and performance data.

 I am elected by the people of Essex, and I am directly accountable to the electorate.
 I hold a range of different public meetings, where the public can ask me questions about how I am delivering for the people of Essex in my role as PFCC, and how I am ensuring Essex Police perform to the very best of their ability for the safety of the people of Essex.